Khirbet Beit Zakariyyah: Gush Etzion settlement bloc

-Between 1943 and 1948, four Jewish outpost settlements were built on the village land; the area became known as Gush Etzion (the "Etzion Bloc").
+Between 1943 and 1947, four Jewish communities -- Kfar Etzion, Ein Zurim, Massuot Yitzhak and Revadim -- were built on land acquired from 1920 to 1930; the area became known as Gush Etzion (the "Etzion Bloc").

 1948

 On January 14, 1948, Arab forces led by Abd al-Qadir al-Husayni attempted to capture the strategic hill of Beit Zakariah, and thus to split Gush Etzion into two in preparation for its total conquest.
 However, Jewish forces defeated them in the Battle of 3 Shevat.
 The defeat had strategic implications for all of Palestine - as a result, Husseini cancelled his plans to attack Jewish communities, and focused on attacks on the roads.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Khirbet Beit Zakariyyah came under Jordanian rule.
-The Jewish villages in the Etzion block were depopulated, but were re-established after 1967.
+The Jewish villages in the Etzion block were depopulated.
+These villages were re-established after 1967.

 1967-present

 Since the Six-Day War in 1967, Khirbet Beit Zakariyyah has been under Israeli occupation.

 After the Oslo Accords in 1995, 100% of Khirbet Beit Zakariyyah land was classified as Area C, under full Israeli control.

 According to ARIJ, Israel has confiscated land from Khirbet Beit Zakariyyah in order to construct six Israeli settlements: